Model 1 and Model 2 (MVC) Architecture

 - Model 1 Architecture

-- Advantage of Model 1 Architecture
+- Advantages of Model 1 Architecture

-- The disadvantage of Model 1 Architecture
+- Disadvantages of Model 1 Architecture

 - Model 2 (MVC) Architecture

-- Advantage of Model 2 (MVC) Architecture
+- Advantages of Model 2 (MVC) Architecture

-- The disadvantage of Model 2 (MVC) Architecture
+- Disadvantages of Model 2 (MVC) Architecture

-- The solution of Model 2 Architecture: Configurable MVC Components
+- Configurable MVC Components

 Model 1 Architecture